vitoriaselista/vitoriaselista/README.md

 <br />
 <br />

-Atlassian Consultant and Python programmer with a passion ♡ for organization and creative problem-solving.
+Data scientist and Atlassian Consultant with a passion ♡ for organization and creative problem-solving.

-🔭 I’m currently working on [integrations with Jira REST API](https://github.com/vitoriaselista/Project-cloner-JIRA)

-🌱 I’m currently persuing my degree in Data Science